Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/158_Read_N_Characters_Given_Read4_II_Call_multiple_times.md

 Therefore, we maintain a private buffer, and we need to read from file whenever m_pos is 0.
 Otherwise, we need to copy chars from private buffer to final buffer.

+In short, if we have chars in private buffer, read them to output buffer first.
+Otherwise, read from file and put chars to private buffer.
+Therefore, we read chars from file to private buffer, and read chars from private buffer to output buffer.

 ```cpp
 // Forward declaration of the read4 API.
 int read4(char *buf);